lx709/REOBench/README.md

 fw = load_dataset("xiang709/REOBench", streaming=True)
 ```

+## Evaluation
+- We use mmdetection and mmsegmentation for detection and segmeantation experiments.
+Please check their official repos for evaluation details.

+- We provide evaluation code for evaluating vision-langauge models.
+Check VRSBench folder for details.
+Codes are adapted from [VRSBench](https://github.com/lx709/VRSBench).

 ## Licensing Information
 The dataset is released under the [CC-BY-4.0]([https://creativecommons.org/licenses/by-nc/4.0/deed.en](https://creativecommons.org/licenses/by/4.0/deed.en)), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.